 Maneuvers like the U-turn is great for when you find yourself entering the threshold zone, a quick spin and you’re off the other way resetting the distance again.

 How can you expect to be successful if you don’t have the right equipment?!
 There are 3 products to help leash reactivity in dogs that I would recommend and I will tell you why I made the swap to each one.

-- A Harness
+- A Treat Bag

 - A Training Leash

 I now own a 15 meter long line which is an absolute godsend!
-I control how much I let out which is great for bigger walks and its great for helping my with Grisha Stewards BAT technique (if you haven’t already check out behavior adjustment training which is a strong method of working with your dogs reactivity and empowering them to make the right choices).
+I control how much I let out which is great for bigger walks and its great for helping me with Grisha Stewards BAT technique (if you haven’t already check out behavior adjustment training which is a strong method of working with your dogs reactivity and empowering them to make the right choices).

 - A Muzzle